The Moses Complex

 Let’s call it the “Moses-complex,” dating back to the time of the Exodus when the Israelite nation prepared itself to receive the Torah.
 Moses, as the prophetic leader of the Nation, would talk to God on behalf of the people, and at the same time, talk to the people on behalf of God.
 The nation learned to live with a mediator, a physical being, who represented them before God, and who also represented God to them.
 When they were to receive the Torah, Moses went up the mountain for forty days.
 This was a long time for them to wait.
 The people became impatient.
 They believed Moses had died and they desperately needed something to worship.
 God was too holy and too distant to approach directly.
 Remembering the statue gods in Egypt, they decided to make a god for themselves, and convinced Aaron to make a golden calf.

 We all know the result.
 The sounds of the festival, of people celebrating and dancing around the man-made god, rose up the mountain.
 Moses was on his way down.
 He was furious.
 How could he intervene this time?
 God punished the people who had turned to idol worship.
 The message was clear: worship no idol!
 But they still had Moses.
 He continued to teach and guide them and pray for them until his time was complete and Joshua took over.
 After entering the Promised Land the nation still had leaders and prophets with authority.
 The Judges, the Kings and Prophets – they all served the purpose of summoning the soul of the nation.
-After Malakhi, the last of the prophets, who lived about 400 years Before Common Era (BCE), we no longer had prophesy.
-The nation’s longing for the Moshiach grew stronger; they desperately needed a savior to redeem them from the oppressive powers, the Greeks and the Romans in turn.
+After Malachi, the last of the prophets, who lived about 400 years Before Common Era (BCE), we no longer had prophesy.
+The nation’s longing for the Mashiach grew stronger; they desperately needed a savior to redeem them from the oppressive powers, the Greeks and the Romans in turn.
 By the end of the Second Temple period, the people had seen nothing close to the authority or spiritual leadership of Moses for centuries.

 It was against this background and atmosphere that Jesus came along.
-He did not turn out to be the Moshiach they had long been waiting for, but his followers made him a mediator between man and God.
+He did not turn out to be the Mashiach they had long been waiting for, but his followers made him a mediator between man and God.
 The apostles started to teach that you can approach God only through this man from Nazareth.
-After his death his followers declared that since he did not fulfill the expectations of Moshiach during his lifetime, he will come again and complete the job at a later date.
+After his death his followers declared that since he did not fulfill the expectations of Mashiach during his lifetime, he will come again and complete the job at a later date.
 Soon the main focus of these events shifted from the Jewish people to the gentiles.
-During coming decades and centuries, Jesus' status changed from that of a mediator to one of a god to be worshipped, the exclusive savior without whom one is doomed to hell.
-A few centuries into the Common Era, the Church, which by then was dominated by non-Jews, established a decree stating that Jesus was god and had to be worshipped equally to the Father in heaven.
+During coming decades and centuries, Jesus’ status changed from that of a mediator to one of a god to be worshiped, the exclusive savior without whom one is doomed to hell.
+A few centuries into the Common Era, the Church, which by then was dominated by non-Jews, established a decree stating that Jesus was god and had to be worshiped equally to the Father in heaven.
 The symbol for this god is the crucifix – to be found in every church.
 Christians bow before the crucifix to show respect – some even kiss it.
 Whenever Christians pray, the prayer must be in the name of Jesus.

 I call this phenomenon the “Moses-complex.”
 What happened during a forty-day period in the desert can be seen here as a development over a few centuries.
 A people who longed for Moses ended up with a golden calf.
 The second time around, the people longed for a Savior and ended up with a god called Jesus.

-Jesus became to the Christian world what the golden calf was to the Israelites during Moses' absence.
+Jesus became to the Christian world what the golden calf was to the Israelites during Moses’ absence.
 This god was convenient.
-He was always there, visible and tangible.
+He was always there, visible, and tangible.
 He was approachable.
 He was not demanding; on the contrary, he always forgave and understood.
 His followers became dependent on him because the only way to survive and to be purged of sin was through his intervention.
 Therefore it became difficult to let go of this man-made god.

-There is a similarity between the golden calf cult and the worshipping of Jesus in Christianity.
+There is a similarity between the golden calf cult and the worshiping of Jesus in Christianity.
 The “Moses-complex” created this phenomenon and gave the gentile world a substitute for the God they never knew.

 To be continued.